Treatment and prognosis of pulmonary veno-occlusive disease in adults

 Pulmonary veno-occlusive disease (PVOD) is a rare condition that represents a subgroup of patients with pulmonary hypertension (table 1).
 In general, PVOD progresses rapidly such that early recognition and treatment of this entity is critical.

 The approach to treating patients with PVOD varies from center to center.
 Our approach is reviewed in this topic.
 Issues related to the epidemiology, pathogenesis, clinical features, and diagnosis of PVOD as well as the diagnosis and management of pulmonary arterial hypertension are discussed separately.
-(See "Epidemiology, pathogenesis, clinical evaluation, and diagnosis of pulmonary veno-occlusive disease in adults" and "Classification and prognosis pulmonary hypertension in adults" and "Clinical features and diagnosis of pulmonary hypertension in adults" and "Treatment of pulmonary hypertension in adults".)
+(See "Epidemiology, pathogenesis, clinical evaluation, and diagnosis of pulmonary veno-occlusive disease in adults" and "Classification and prognosis of pulmonary hypertension in adults" and "Clinical features and diagnosis of pulmonary hypertension in adults" and "Treatment of pulmonary hypertension in adults".)

 All patients with a clinical or histopathologic diagnosis of pulmonary veno-occlusive disease (PVOD) should be managed in centers with expertise in pulmonary arterial hypertension (PAH).
 Details regarding diagnosis of PVOD are provided separately.
 (See "Epidemiology, pathogenesis, clinical evaluation, and diagnosis of pulmonary veno-occlusive disease in adults", section on 'Evaluation and approach to clinical diagnosis'.).